-- 9. Where it is alleged that an Athlete or any Team Support has committed an anti-doping rule violation in the period of the Olympic Games or of the Commonwealth Games, the allegation shall be considered in accordance with the rules in force for the Olympic Games or for the Commonwealth Games. - 10.
-Where it is alleged that an Athlete or any Team Support has committed an anti-doping rule violation outside the period of the Olympic Games or of the Commonwealth Games but during the term of any agreement between the NZOC and the Athlete or Team Support in relation to those Games, the allegation shall be determined in accordance with the anti-doping rules of the Member Federation (or such other anti-doping rules, including the NZOC Integrity Regulation, as applicable).
+- 9. Where it is alleged that an Athlete or any Team Support has committed an anti-doping rule violation in the Games Period, the allegation shall be considered in accordance with the rules in force for the relevant Games. - 10.
+Where it is alleged that an Athlete or any Team Support has committed an anti-doping rule violation outside the Games Period but during the term of any agreement between the NZOC and the Athlete or Team Support in relation to those Games, the allegation shall be determined in accordance with the anti-doping rules of the Member Federation, including the SADR (or such other anti-doping rules, including the International Federation, as applicable).
 NZOC may take such additional steps that it considers appropriate under any agreement it has with that Athlete or Team Support. - 11.
-Where it is alleged that an Athlete or any Team Support member has committed an anti-doping rule violation outside the period of the Olympic Games or of the Commonwealth Games the allegation shall be determined in accordance with the SADR or the anti-doping rules of the International Federation. - 12.
-The NZOC will recognise and respect all determinations by all Anti-Doping Organisations that a person has committed an anti-doping rule violation provided the finding is consistent with the Code and within the authority of the body concerned.

-13. In the event that an Athlete or Team Support member commits an anti-doping rule violation under the SADR or Code or the rules of a Member Federation, any funding provided by the NZOC shall be withheld during any period of ineligibility.
+Where it is alleged that an Athlete or any Team Support member has committed an anti-doping rule violation outside the Games Period and outside the term of any agreement between the NZOC and the Athlete or Team Support in relation to those Games, the allegation shall be determined in accordance the anti-doping rules of the Member Federation, including the SADR (or such other anti-doping rules, including the International Federation, as applicable). - 12.
+Where it is alleged an Athlete or any Team Support member has committed an anti-doping rule violation over a period that runs both within and outside the term of any agreement between the NZOC and the Athlete or Team Support in relation to a Games, the allegation may be determined by the NZOC and/or Member Federation depending on the anti-doping rules in place. - 13.
+The NZOC will recognise and respect all determinations by all anti-doping organisations that a person has committed an anti-doping rule violation provided the finding is consistent with the Code and within the authority of the body concerned. - 14.
+In the event that an Athlete or Team Support member commits an anti-doping rule violation under the SADR or Code or the rules of a Member Federation, any funding provided by the NZOC will be withheld during any period of ineligibility.